NunuM/Insight/readme.md

-# Sprint Helper tool
+# Sprint Tool

-This web application has the purpose to help the sprint artifact of the Scrum framework, in order to brief the client with questions that needs answers.
+This web application has the purpose: Help the sprint artifact of the Scrum framework, in order to brief the client with questions that needs answers.
 Stay team in track.

 ### ---------------- ###